1. Extending the Life of Legacy Applications

 Siemens’ “The True Cost of Downtime 2024” report reveals that unplanned downtime drains 11% of annual revenues from the top 500 companies, amounting to a whopping $1.4 trillion – up from $864 billion in previous years.
 In fact, in the automotive sector, each hour of downtime costs an astounding $2.3 million, equating to $600 per second.

-But thanks to server virtualization, business can minimize the chances of downtime.
+This benefit of server virtualization enables business to minimize the chances of downtime.
 Virtualization optimizes resource use by pooling CPU, memory, and storage across several physical servers.
 This approach ensures resilience.
 Therefore, if one server fails, servers are swiftly reallocated from one machine to another – minimizing the disruption caused by hardware failures.

 4. Fast and Simple Disaster Recovery